domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 Writing legalese and raising a child are like programming (writing code) -- you must define the terminology before you can work with it.

+The free market is like a Ouija board -- seemingly driven by a random assortment of the people's collective will but ultimately guided by those with the most power (and will to power).

 ## False Positive Paradox

 <https://en.wikipedia.org/wiki/False_positive_paradox/>